Tire sidewall damage — causes and fixes

 Damage to the tire’s sidewall includes punctures, scratches, rips, tears, bubbles, or cracks.
 It is relatively simple to identify sidewall damage because the sidewall is visible, unlike a large portion of the tread.
 Any problems can be seen with just a glance around your car.
 In many instances, a situation like this is not covered by warranty.

 This is because the damage is seen as “caused” by the owner or driver rather than a product defect.
 Check the warranty details on your car or get confirmation from the dealer.
 Also, it’s worth knowing that some SUV tires come with reinforced sidewalls to prevent this sort of damage, as you can see from the Kumho Crugen HP71 review.

-However, Remember that there is also an inner sidewall, which sadly is not as visible.
+However, remember that there is also an inner sidewall, which sadly is not as visible.
 You’d have to jack the car up to look behind the wheel and examine the inner sidewall.
 Sometimes, it might be possible to lay on the ground and feel for damage along the inner sidewall, but it’s a rather tight fit in most automobiles.
 With trucks and SUVs, you’ll be more successful.